albincorreya/Freesound_Max-MSP_Modules/README.md

 1. Apply for API key at http://www.freesound.org/apiv2/apply

-2. Replace respective fileds in the "api_auth.json" file with your CLIENT_ID & CLIENT SECRET (API_KEY).
+2. Replace respective fileds in the "api_auth.json" file inside the 'data' folder with your CLIENT_ID & CLIENT SECRET (API_KEY).

-3. Load the max project file located in the home folder.
+3. Load the max project file 'Freesound_Modules_Max.maxproj' located in the home folder.